DAVE100ice/Altschool-Cloud-Engineering-Exam-Project/README.md

  - [Explaining different sections in the repository]()

-   - Ansible-Playbook - So Inside ansible we have a files directory and inside that file directory there is another file inside this file is called Laravel-slave.sh and still inside this ansible we have the **ansible.cfg**, we have the *inventory* and *site-yaml*, what the ansible.cfg does is that it's just hold the configuration of ansible, and also for Inventory it does hold the tagret machine ip address which is the (slave machine), and the site-yaml what it's does is that it's copys the cron job , it's copys the file , it's change the command of the file , it's runs or executes laravel script
+   - Ansible-Playbook - Ansible-Playbook: There are files directory inside ansible playbook, and inside the file directory, there’s another file called Laravel-slave.sh.
+There’s also the ansible.cfg, the inventory and site-yaml inside the ansible playbook.
+The ansible.cfg helps to hold the configuration of ansible, while the inventory holds the target machine IP address which is the (salve machine).
+The site-yaml copies the cron job, copies the file, changes the command of the file and runs or executes Laravel script.

    - laravel-slave.sh - This file basically install the whole laravel application and deploys the laravel application with Lamp (Linux, Apache, MYSQL, PHP)